hudmol/container_management/ARCHITECTURE.md

         it's important that they get reindexed when those linkages change.

-      - `rights_statement_restrictions.rb` adds support for asking an Accession, Resource or Archival Object record to determine whether its ArchivesSpace rights records would cause it to be marked as restricted.
+      - `restriction_calculator.rb` contains the logic for calculating whether a container should be marked as restricted based on its contents.

+     - `rights_restriction_notes.rb` implements special handling
+       for notes records involved in rights restriction calculations.

       - `sub_containers.rb` adds support for the new Subcontainer record to existing ArchivesSpace Instance records.